 Another very important factor to consider is a Westie with skin allergies.
 Special diets have been derived as a result of skin problems relating to allergies which are quite common in the Westie breed.
 For this reason, we do not recommend a diet that contains:

 Each dogs needs are different, so we use several different recipes in preparation of meals based upon those specific needs.
 We have used a combination of several different diets to fit each individual need of our rescues as well as our own Westies.
-We have had great success with all California Natural products: Lamb/Rice, Chicken/Rice and Fish/Potato dry kibble.
+We have had great success with all Blue Buffalo products: Lamb/Rice, Chicken/Rice and Fish/Potato dry kibble.
 These foods are recommended by veterinarians, dieticians, and people in the know.